sid88in/serverless-appsync-plugin/doc/upgrading-from-v1.md

 **Workaround**

-Place your APIs into defferent stacks.
+Place your APIs into different stacks.
 Unfortunately, this WILL require **the replacement of the APIs**.
 You can probably use [custom domains](custom-domain.md) to workaround that, if that's an option.

 ### Defaults to PIPELINE and JavaScript resolvers